ZiRO-Bot/Z3R0/README.md

 - Channel manager commands
 - Reaction Role (With buttons... button role?)
 - Starboard
-- Docker thingy for easier way to host the bot
-- Replace mute with the new timeout feature from Discord
-- Modals
 - Slash command
 - Button-based (or Modal-based?) bot settings

 ### Pending Plan

-- i18n using gettext (Learning how gettext works)
+- i18n using gettext
+  Currently still figuring out how to actually implement gettext
+- Modals
+  Too much limitation at the moment, waiting for model input types

 ### Scrapped Plan

 > Plan that unfortunately not possible (atleast for now)
+- Replace mute with the new timeout feature from Discord
+  The feature is too limited, maybe I'll add timeout command instead
-- Music Player (ffmpeg+ytdl vs lavalink?)
+- Music Player
+  Not in my top priority, and looking at how aggresive Google is towards music bots... maybe not gonna do it afterall
-- Public/Private commands, allowing other user to use each other's command in a different server.
+- Public/Private commands, allowing other user to use each other's command in a different server
+  Too complicated, might add it after I finally finish the dashboard
-- Twitch and YouTube notification (Find how to refresh webhook thingy reliably)
+- Twitch and YouTube notification
+  Unreliable most of the time, sometimes return duplicates

 ## License